 {% include JB/setup %}

-is the date, time, and timezone of publication.
-Jekyll uses this to sort the posts.description
+dateis the date, time, and timezone of publication.
+Jekyll uses this to sort the posts.descriptionis the page description which appears on the newsfeed and other pages.tagsis an array of tags for the post

-If you have installed Jekyll locally, you can create a new post using the rake
+If you have installed Jekyll locally, you can create a new post using the rake command:

 $ rake post title="Hello World"